-The right pair of work boots depends on the specific job since each one requires different types of protection.
+The right pair of work boots depends on the specific job since each environment requires different types of protection.
 The materials and construction of the boot will vary.
-Job-specific features like toe protection or waterproofing are also common.
+Job-specific features, like toe protection or waterproofing, are also common.

 Your work boot choice depends heavily on what you plan to do while wearing them.